-Applications for all PGCE courses should be made through UCAS Teacher Training.
+Applications for all PGCE courses should be made through the DfE Apply System.
 Entry requirements can be found on each course page.

 There are two kinds of PGCE you can study with us: